30 strategies to help local governments overcome obstacles and encourage infill development in distressed communities

 - It includes in the appendix comprehensive self-assessment questions communities can answer to determine if they are ready to pursue infill development and if particular strategies are appropriate for their context.

 EPA's "Community Stories" story map (link will open in a new window or tab).Many of the strategies in this publication stem from a task force assembled in Fresno, California, as part of the Strong Cities, Strong Communities (SC2) initiative.
 In 2011, Fresno was selected as one of seven cities to participate in the SC2 initiative, which provides intensive technical assistance and capacity building to economically distressed cities.
 Learn more about the work in Fresno and its results in

 As part of this work, EPA and the state of California partnered with the city to convene a task force of more than 20 of California’s leading experts in development finance, law, public policy, planning, and business.
 The task force identified strategies to promote infill that were feasible in Fresno’s challenging economic and fiscal environment, and EPA developed this publication based in part on the task force’s work.

 The report is the basis for a tool being delivered through the Building Blocks for Sustainable Communities technical assistance program.

-Find more resources on smart growth and infill development.You may need Adobe Reader to view files on this page.
+Find more resources on smart growth and infill development.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Attracting Infill Development in Distressed Communities (PDF)(85 pp, 3 MB, 2015)